When your child is a struggling learner, it can be scary.

 One very common reason for learning struggles is that the child has not yet been taught in a way that works for him.
 For example, he may need the structure and logic of a phonetic approach to reading, but he is being taught with a whole language approach.

 There are very specific teaching methods that you can use to help your struggling learner succeed.
-One of the most important things you will want to do is to use curriculum and teaching strategies that can be tailored to his needs.
+One of the most important things you will want to do is to use curriculum and teaching strategies that can be customized to meet his needs.

-Even if other methods or curriculum have failed, the ten tips that follow will help you reach your child.
+Even if other methods have failed to work for your child, the ten tips that follow will help you reach your struggling learner.

 Incremental means that lessons start with the most basic skills and gradually build up to more advanced skills.
 Each lesson builds upon previously mastered material, and gradually increases in difficulty.